Angry black woman: Perpetuation and reproduction of the stereotype

 With roots in slavery, the sapphire archetype was further replicated in films, shows, and literature by the early 1930s.
 The negative portrayals of African Americans in television and film influences perceptions of them in real life.
 The reinforcement of the angry Black woman stereotype through media can lead to negative interpretations of Black women's self-expression.
 We see this replicated as well in film, through portraying African American women as far older in order to remove sympathy garnering characteristics from Black characters.
 Through these media and social platforms the stereotype was cultivated and sustained.

 Black women were perceived to be loud, overly expressive, and generally negative and rude in nature.
 The 1930s radio show Amos 'n' Andy was particularly one of the first media outlets that reinforced the stereotype.
 In this production two white men voiced Black characters.
 Among those characters were Black women.
 The narrative of anger, assertiveness, and frequent emasculation was echoed with characters such as Aunt Esther from Sanford and Son and Pam from Martin.
 Towards the early 1970s, Blaxploitation became a prominent film genre, capitalizing off of a new trope which emerged from the combination of two previous caricatures- Jezebel and Sapphire.
 This combination birthed a separate caricatures that took the overly sexual and aggressive perception of Black women and use it to fight crime.
 The Angry Black Woman was reinvented, as actresses were able use their "bodies, brains, and guns" to play as a seductress fighting crime.
 Actresses such as Pam Grier profited off of this genre, using her debut in Blaxploitation films to advance her career.

-The pervasiveness of the angry Black woman stereotype has led many Black women to feel unable express themselves in fear of being perceived as angry.
+The pervasiveness of the angry Black woman stereotype has led many Black women to feel unable to express themselves in fear of being perceived as angry.
 Although often labelled as "angry" unnecessarily, Black women's anger is also characterized as unjustified in instances in which anger is warranted.
 Deeming Black women's anger invalid or inappropriate shifts the focus from the cause of the anger to the reaction itself.
 This may be a conscious or subconscious action on behalf of the individual(s) labeling a Black woman as angry in order to shift blame or responsibility.